 Companies invested in by Bewater Funds assume a commitment to provide the following information:

-Biannual information On a quarterly basis:
+Biannual information On a biannual basis:

 Detailed report of sales.

 number of employees at the date of report.

 purchase and sale of company shares between partners or third parties